SecurityRiskAdvisors/sra-taxii2-server/README.md

 ```

 Follow the guide here: https://engineering.circle.com/https-authorized-certs-with-node-js-315e548354a2 and put all your certs in /opt/taxii/certs.  sra-taxii2-server expects taxii-server-key.pem and taxii-server-crt.pem.  sra-taxii2-manager-server expects taxii-manager-key.pem and taxii-manager-crt.pem

+**Build .env files or pass ENV vars into services**

+See the bash setup script for the env files created, build them in appropriate directories.

 **Start the TAXII server**